Nearly 20% of children in the United States live below the federal poverty level

 The scientific theory that informs our work is The Social Genome Project, which found evidence that youth who achieve key milestones in life — such as reading at grade level and graduating from high school — are more likely to be middle class by age 30.
 Most importantly, if a key milestone is not achieved, a child can still get back on track to be successful through targeted interventions.

-We adapted the key findings of The Social Genome Project to form our own Life-Changing Outcomes Framework for children and families experiencing poverty.
+We adapted the key findings of The Social Genome Project to form our Life-Changing Outcomes Framework for children, youth, and families experiencing poverty.
 This Framework identifies four areas where critical interventions can change the trajectory of a child’s life: education, housing & income, health & well-being, and community.
-Each year, we use this framework to ensure that we partner with small, community-based nonprofits whose work aligns with our mission.
+Each year, we use this Framework to ensure that we partner with small, community-based nonprofits whose work aligns with our mission.

 What Makes Our Programs Unique?